 Bill and Janet Parkes were the people responsible for persuading Wayne and Lynley that they had a product well worth marketing.
 The Combi Clamp was then launched and with the help of friends that supported them in the beginning, a successful business was in the making.

 The growing business made it possible for Wayne and Lynley to buy their own 200 acres of Taihape farmland in 2005.
-The tractor shed was soon full of combi clamps in varying stages of completion as the business continued to grow.
+The tractor shed was soon full of Combi Clamps in varying stages of completion as the business continued to grow.
 A sure sign of this growth is the spread of manufacture to the northern hemisphere.
 At about the same time that Wayne and Lynley brought the farm, they were taking off for Scotland where they would meet Bob Ritchie of Ritchie Agriculture, take part in the Royal Welsh Show and sign over a licence to manufacture.
 While there they discovered the Cattle Auto Head Yoke which would solve their cattle handling problems on the new farm.
 Having recently being injured while using an unsafe head bail, it was vital that Lynley was able to handle the cattle safely and by herself.
 Once they realised the Head Yokes capabilities Wayne and Lynley started importing more Auto Head Yokes from Ritchie agriculture so that they could share their cattle handling ease with other Australasian farmers.